SqrtMinusOne/sqrtminusone.github.io/content/stats.md

   <canvas id="chart-wakatime-top-languages-per-year" role="img" aria-label="WakaTime hours, stacked by recorded language or category and year."></canvas>
 </div>

-Below is the chart that shows the average project age I've in months I've been working on.
+The chart below shows, for each month, the average age of the projects I worked on.

 <div class="charts-wrapper">
   <canvas id="chart-wakatime-average-project-age-per-month" role="img" aria-label="Average age of projects with recorded WakaTime activity each month."></canvas>